polubis/Design-Architectural-patterns/README.md

 <img src="https://www.flaticon.com/svg/static/icons/svg/75/75559.svg" height="48" width="48">

-*"The code is so simple that even a cockroach can understand it"*
+*"The code is so simple that even a cockroach can understand it."*

 Some of the articles, especially those with examples from js, describe kiss as differences between the syntax of different standards - this is a misunderstanding.